2003 San Francisco Giants season

-The 2003 San Francisco Giants season was the Giants' 121st season in Major League Baseball, their 46th season in San Francisco since their move from New York following the 1957 season, and their 4th season at Pacific Bell Park.
-The Giants entered the '03 season as defending National League champions, aiming to get back to the World Series and win it.
+The 2003 San Francisco Giants season was the Giants' 121st season in Major League Baseball, their 46th season in San Francisco since their move from New York following the 1957 season, and their fourth season at Pacific Bell Park.
+The Giants entered the 2003 season as defending National League champions, aiming to get back to the World Series and win it.
 They finished in first place in the National League West with a record of 100 wins and 61 losses.
-They lost the National League Division Series in four games to the Florida Marlins, marking the 2003 Giants a failed season.
+They lost the NLDS in four games to the Florida Marlins, marking the 2003 Giants from what many described a failed season.
+The Giants would not return to the postseason or win the National League West until 2010.